kubeflow/example-seldon/workflows/serving-tf-mnist-workflow.md

    * The Docker user to use when pushing an image to DockerHub
  * build-push-image
    * Whether to build and push the image to an external repo on DockerHub (true/false)
+ * deploy-model
+   * Whether to start a seldon deployment to run and expose your model (true/false)